UVa Identity Token Authentication

 Maintain Up-to-Date Virus Software

-- Use Symantec AntiVirus (for both Windows and Macintosh) available as a free download from ITS at Software Central.
+- Use Symantec AntiVirus (for both Windows and Macintosh) available as a free download from ITS at the Software Gateway.
 The download pages have links to installation and configuration instructions.
 If you use any other antivirus program, it must provide similar capabilities.

 - Enable real-time virus scanning and configure the antivirus software to check daily for virus definition updates.
 The instructions associated with the software will tell you how to configure and automate this process.